Osprey Rook 65

 The Osprey Rook 65 is a budget-oriented pack that lacks the comfort and padding of more premium models.
 Most noticeably, the padding on the shoulder straps and hipbelt is fairly thin and feels cheap compared to pricier packs.
 On our trip into the Grand Canyon, the stiff padding was borderline uncomfortable under a heavy load including four days’ worth of gear and food.
 Other members of our group were testing more expensive packs including Osprey’s own Atmos and Aura AG, both of which easily outperformed the Rook in carrying comfort.
 All told, the Rook should be fine for short outings with lighter loads, but for long trips with a heavy pack, we’d spend up for a more capable model.

 The Osprey Rook 65 comes in at 3 pounds 8.5 ounces, which is very respectable given the pack’s low price ($165) and good overall durability (more on this below).
 In my opinion, this is what sets the Rook apart from its budget-friendly competition.
-For comparison, the Kelty Coyote 65 is slightly pricier at $180, but clocks in significantly heavier at 4 pounds 13 ounces and is less durable.
-There are lighter and more feature-rich packs on the market—including REI’s Flash 55 (2 pounds 10 ounces)—but they come with a bump in price.
-In the same weight class, Gregory’s Zulu 65 (3 pounds 11.3 ounces) and Paragon 58 (3 pounds 9 ounces) both will cost you a significant $65 more.
-The bottom line here: in terms of its price for the weight, the Rook 65 is pretty darn impressive, especially considering you’re getting a pack from one of the best brands in the business.
+For comparison, the Kelty Coyote 65 is around the same price at $160 but clocks in significantly heavier at 4 pounds 10 ounces and is less durable.
+There are lighter and more feature-rich packs on the market—including REI’s Flash 55 (2 lbs.
+10 oz.)—but they come with a bump in price.
+In the same weight class, Gregory’s Zulu 65 (3 lbs.
+11.3 oz.) and Paragon 58 (3 lbs.
+9.3 oz.) both will cost you a significant $65 more.
+The bottom line: in terms of its price for the weight, the Rook 65 is pretty darn impressive, especially considering you’re getting a pack from one of the best brands in the business.

 Given its budget slant, the Osprey Rook 65 is mostly bereft of features and lacks the organizational components of much of its competition.
 The most notable omission is a front shove-it pocket (the large pocket on the outside of the pack), which is a feature we really value for quickly stuffing or accessing gear on the go.
 In fact, on the final days of our multi-day backpacking trip, I had to revert to storing trash on the inside of the bag, which is far from optimal.
 Even at the budget end of the spectrum, most modern packs include some form of front storage and I was disappointed that Osprey chose to leave it out of the Rook’s design.
 That said, the Rook is compatible with Osprey’s Daylite daypack, which costs $50 and adds an additional 13 liters onto the front of the pack.
 While this is a unique solution to the lack of front storage, we don’t think the additional cost and weight (1 pound) are worth it.